Our projects

 After hearing an enthusiastic testimony from a caregiver having benefited from music therapy services offered by the Institute, discussions led to a partnership between the 2 entities, and to the development of this pilot project.
 Since September 2023, group sessions have been offered in person, at the Institute, to dyads composed of persons with aphasia and their caregivers, in addition to online sessions devoted only to the caregivers.
 In the context of this project, a speech therapist and a music therapist work as a team and use music to provide moments of well being and sharing, of verbal and nonverbal communication, of listening and support.

-Offered to a limited number of participants, and for a period of 3 to 6 months, the objective of the project is to give them the opportunity to experiment music therapy “hands on”, which will provide AQPA concrete information to evaluate its potential benefits.
+Offered to a limited number of participants, and for a period of 8 months, the objective of a pilot project is to give them the opportunity to experiment music therapy “hands on”, which provided AQPA concrete information to evaluate its potential benefits.

 Supporting families